Introduction to Array in Unix

 Conclusion

-Basically array is a collection of items stored in a contiguous memory location.
-The purpose behind forming an array is to store multiple items of the same type together with the same or different data types.
-In a practical scenario why array structure lags popularity is due to its lack of compatibility with various shell and complex structures.
+The array stores a collection of items in a contiguous memory location.
+The purpose of forming an array is to store multiple items of the same type with the same or different data types.
+In a practical scenario, why array structure lags popularity due to its lack of compatibility with various shell and complex structures.

 Recommended Articles